G (New York City Subway service): Non-free transfers

-Improvements

-2000s improvements
+21st-century upgrades

+Station entrance reopenings

 Most stations along the IND Crosstown Line were built with multiple exits to the street.
 Over the years, many lower-use exits were closed (as they were in other parts of the subway), as the city was concerned that they were a magnet for criminals; this resulted in G trains along the Crosstown Line needing to stop at the locations closest to the exits.
 However, in July 2005, in response to community pressure, the MTA agreed to re-open an exit to the southwestern corner of South Portland Avenue to the southbound platform of the Fulton Street station.
 The New York Times described it as a "minor victory" for "a maligned line."
 Additionally, exits to the intersection of Powers Street, Hope Street, and Union Avenue at Metropolitan Avenue were reopened on February 28, 2019, to address possible capacity constraints due to the L train shutdown.
 In 2019, the Court Square station received several new stairways to accommodate increased ridership from L train riders during the reconstruction of the BMT Canarsie Line tunnels under the East River, which started in late April 2019.

-The G train's southern extension to Church Avenue, implemented in 2009 and confirmed permanently in 2012, was also seen as a service improvement.
-It reduced the need for riders from Park Slope and Kensington to make multiple train transfers to get to northern Brooklyn and Long Island City.

 Review of the G route

 In 2013, at the request of State Senators Daniel Squadron and Martin Malave Dilan, the MTA conducted a review of the entire G route.
 The route had been maligned by riders because of its unreliability, and the review recommended a few service changes for the G. On June 9, 2014, a budget surplus in the MTA allowed these improvements to be implemented.
 These improvements included an increase in the number of trains per hour, from six to 7 1/2 trains per hour during evening rush hour; uniform stopping locations for trains, whereas previously, trains stopped at different places along the platform at different times of the day; public service announcement systems on platforms along the IND Crosstown Line; relocated benches; and new CCTV systems installed for OPTO.
 Such improvements eliminated the infamous "G train sprint," wherein riders ran for G trains that stopped at the other end of the platforms.

-From 2010 to 2015, ridership on the G has risen 17%, with approximately 150,000 riders per weekday in 2015.
-It is the route with the fastest growing ridership base in the entire system.
-These improvements will also have the additional benefit of being able to accommodate the growing ridership base in gentrified neighborhoods along the line, like Park Slope, Carroll Gardens, Bedford–Stuyvesant, Williamsburg, Greenpoint, and Long Island City.
-This is due in part to the G's weekday frequencies having become more dependable as a result of the 2013 review.
-Even so, the G continued to have long headways during weekends.
+From 2010 to 2015, ridership on the G rose 17%, with approximately 150,000 riders per weekday in 2015.
+At the time, it was the route with the fastest growing ridership base in the entire system.
+These improvements also had the additional benefit of being able to accommodate the growing ridership base in gentrified neighborhoods along the line, like Park Slope, Carroll Gardens, Bedford–Stuyvesant, Williamsburg, Greenpoint, and Long Island City.
+This was due in part to the G's weekday frequencies having become more dependable as a result of the 2013 review.
+Even so, the G continued to have long headways during weekends until July 2023.